Code-Institute-Submissions/stream-two-project-2/README.md

 ### Use of Custom JavaScript

 A very simple JavaScript file was included on all pages of the site to enable the user to toggle the navigation menu on and off when viewing the site on a device below 800 pixels in width.
+In the same file, a JavaScript function is defined to create the flag icons which appear in data tables to denote a player's nationality.

 Additionally, JavaScript was used on the Results and Players pages in order to prevent charts from being rendered until such time as the user made a selection from a drop-down menu.
 This was done because on these pages, it is not intended that the entire data set should be viewed at once and therefore only the selection menus are rendered on page load.
 The rest of the charts are rendered from a separate script when the first selection is made from the menu.
 The JavaScript also hides the page content below the select menu in order to prevent the chart headings from being displayed when the charts are not rendered.